 AHC is the primary NYS program that provides capital subsidies for developers to build, rehabilitate, and repair homes for low-moderate income first-time homebuyers.
 In 1985, AHC was established by Governor Mario Cuomo with an annual budget of \$25 million with unit subsidy caps of \$25,000.
 However, funding levels and unit allocation amounts have not kept up with increased construction and rehabilitation costs over the last 35 years.
-This bill would correct a portion of this oversight by giving NYS Homes and

-Community Renewal the ability to provide up to \$75,000 in capital funding to projects in high-cost markets that meet the longest and deepest levels of affordability.
+This bill would correct a portion of this oversight by giving NYS Homes and Community Renewal the ability to provide up to \$75,000 in capital funding to projects in high-cost markets, and up to \$50,000 in lower cost counties, that meet the longest and deepest levels of affordability.
+The Assembly passed the bill in 2019 and both chambers were prepared to pass it last year prior to the state being hit hard by Covid-19.

-Construction costs have tripled since AHC was established, yet the program has increased by only \$1 million from its original allocation.
+Construction costs have tripled since AHC was established, yet the program budget has increased by only \$1 million from its original allocation in the mid-80's.
 Rental programs, on the other hand, have seen much greater increases and are further supported by large-scale programs like the Low-Income Housing Tax Credit.

-In New York City, our projects often face budget gaps that keep us from breaking ground.
-Despite the City's increased support through the Open Door program, Habitat NYC is still forced to seek out capital from local City Council Members and Borough Presidents to fill the gap - capital that is completely discretionary and extremely competitive with all other capital projects in the district or county.
+In New York City, our projects often face budget gaps that keep us from breaking ground and draw out pre-development and related costs for years.
+Despite the City's increased support, Habitat NYC is still forced to seek out capital from local City Council Members and Borough Presidents to fill the gap - capital that is completely discretionary and extremely competitive with all other capital projects in the district or county.
 For example, our nearly complete Sydney House project, a 57-unit low-moderate income HDFC cooperative in Speaker Heastie's district, received nearly \$2 million in NYS AHC capital funding, but still required an additional \$4 million in discretionary ResoA capital from the local Council Member and Bronx Borough President which took three years to secure.
+Other affiliates have even less access to diverse funding sources and local capital support.

-Habitat NYC alone has projects totaling more than 150 units currently in our pipeline - predominantly located in Central Brooklyn and Southeast Queens.
+Our NYC affiliate alone has projects totaling more than 150 units currently in the pipeline - predominantly located in Central Brooklyn and Southeast Queens.
 Increasing the cap on AHC grants from \$40 million to \$75 million will allow these projects to move forward and remain affordable for low-income New Yorkers.
 This bill exemplifies a good public/private partnership as it incentivizes longer-terms and greater depth of affordability.
-All of the units in our portfolio that would receive this increased funding are slated to be built on the newly established Interboro Community Land Trust, thereby remaining affordable for generations of low-income homebuyers in quickly gentrifying neighborhoods.

 This increase in per-unit allocations does require a right-sizing of the budget, which has largely remained stagnant since Gov. Mario Cuomo's first appropriation.
 We request the program allocation be increased by \$18 million based on the legislative funding change and to be in parity with the rental focused Housing Trust Fund program.
-We request that the Governor and Legislature include the increase and reforms to the program in the FY2021 budget proposals - bringing the AHC program from \$26 million to \$44 million.
+We request that the Governor and Legislature include the increase and reforms to the program in the FY2022 budget proposals - bringing the AHC program from \$26 million to \$44 million.